What proxy servers do you support?

 We support all types of proxy servers in common use by libraries including EZProxy, LibLynx, WAM Proxy, PAC Proxy and other systems.
 We do not support OpenAthens natively, but we do support the OpenAthens Redirector service.

 Proxy servers are a standard method of providing library users with remote authentication to library resources.
 Some common brand names include EZProxy (OCLC), WAM Proxy (III), OpenAthens Proxy (EduServ), MUSE Proxy (Edulib) and others.
-Similar to this is also the BrowZine Pairing Service which works on similar proxy technology but is specifically designed to be used with BrowZine while others enable remote use of BrowZine as well as other resources accessible via the web.
+Similar to this is also the BrowZine Pairing Service which works on similar proxy technology but is specifically designed to be used only with BrowZine while others enable remote use of BrowZine as well as other resources accessible via the web.

 While each of these systems provides unique features, they all rely on providing access to content via IP recognition.
 This method takes advantage of the uniqueness of public IP addresses that are registered to a particular institution.
 Because these are unique and cannot be impersonated, they provide a unique and reliable way to ensure that requests for content coming from computers at those IP addresses indeed belong to the institution and therefore the user is a member of this institution.
 This is similar to providing the content provider with a unique phone number.
 Therefore, whenever they see an incoming "call" from that phone number, they have "Caller ID" to identify who is requesting the content, and if they indeed have valid permission to do so, they can provide this content back to the "caller".